How to buy the best Tassimo coffee machine

-Tassimo machines can cost between £40 - £150, and you can get similar basic features on the lower and top end of the price system.
+Tassimo machines can cost between £40 and £150, and you can get similar basic features on lower and top-end models.

-What's more, they all use the same range of Tassimo T-discs to make coffee so you may be able to get away with a cheaper model.
+They all use the same range of Tassimo T-discs to make coffee, so you may be able to get away with a cheaper model.